What is Pachyonychia Congenita?

 How do People Get PC?

 PC has a predictable pattern of inheritance.
-People with PC have a 50% chance of passing the disease to their children each time they conceive.
+People with PC have a 1 in 2 chance of passing the disease to their children each time they conceive.
 In other words, the disorder exhibits an autosomal dominant inheritance pattern.
-Children only have to inherit one copy of the mutated keratin gene to exhibit symptoms.
+Children have to inherit just one copy of the mutated keratin gene to exhibit symptoms.